Species Introduction

 Q: How often should I feed Cardinal Tetras?

-Cardinal Tetras should be fed small amounts two to three times a day.
-A varied diet is essential for their health; consider high-quality flake foods, micro-pellets, and occasional live or frozen foods like brine shrimp or daphnia.
-Overfeeding can lead to water quality issues, so only provide as much food as they can consume within a few minutes.
-Additionally, ensure that your feeding routine is consistent, as this can help establish a healthy feeding behaviour in your fish.
-Observing their appetite and adjusting accordingly is key to their well-being.
+Cardinal Tetras should be fed small amounts two to three times daily, with each feeding lasting no more than two to three minutes.
+A varied diet is crucial for their health, including high-quality flake foods, micro-pellets, and occasional live or frozen foods such as brine shrimp or daphnia.
+Overfeeding can lead to poor water quality, so ensure they consume the food quickly.
+It is beneficial to observe their feeding behaviour, as this can indicate their health and wellbeing.

 ✓ Expert Tip

-Try to include a variety of food to enhance their colouration and overall health.
+Try to include some high-quality spirulina flakes in their diet to enhance their colouration and overall health.

 Q: What are the best tank mates for Cardinal Tetras?